Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity for Valence bond solids in Kagome lattice

-It must be noted that the site $k$ in $d_{ij,k}$ is determined uniquely for {a given} link $ij$ since the bond lies in only one triangle on the Kagome lattice.}
+Here, the site $k$ in $d_{ij,k}$ is determined uniquely for a given link $ij$ since the bond lies in only one triangle on the Kagome lattice.
+It must be noted that the above expression of $\delta \mathcal{N}_i$ is only valid for one triangle $ijk$.
+For the accurate expression, contributions from all triangles having the site $i$ must be summed up in $\delta \mathcal{N}_i$ as mentioned in Sec. \ref{sec:P_eff}.
+Hereafter, we assume that $\delta \mathcal{N}_i$ contains all the contributions.

-{One of the main parts in the optical conductivity calculation is to construct the polarization operator.} As we shall use a bond operator theory to calculate the optical conductivity (see next section), we find the following representation of the polarization operator very useful
+Central to our calculation is the construction of the polarization operator.
+As we shall use a bond operator theory to calculate the optical conductivity (see next section), we find the following representation of the polarization operator very useful

 where we have written the polarization operator as the sum of the contributions coming from each bond $ij$ (each bond is counted only once).
-In the above expression we have {
+In the above expression we have

-The coefficients $\{ {\bf M}_{ij} \}$ are constrained by {the} symmetries of the Hamiltonian (\ref{eq:H_eff_without_Gamma}): the lattice-translation, $C_6$ rotation and inversion.} Once all $\{ {\bf M}_{ij} \}$ not related by symmetries are specified, the rest can be obtained by applying {appropriate symmetry operators}.
-For example, once we specify all ${\bf M}_{ij}$ within the unit cell, then the lattice-translation symmetry, $T$, under which $\boldsymbol{\mathcal{P}}$ does not change, implies
+The coefficients ${\bf M}_{ij}$ are constrained by the symmetries of the Hamiltonian (\ref{eq:H_eff_without_Gamma}): the lattice-translation, $C_6$ rotation and inversion.
+Once all independent ${\bf M}_{ij}$ are specified, the rest can be obtained by applying appropriate symmetry operators.
+For example, once we specify all ${\bf M}_{ij}$ within a unit cell, then the lattice-translation symmetry $T$ under which ${\mathcal{P}}$ does not change, implies

-{where $i'=T(i)$, $j'=T(j)$ with $T$ {generating} the lattice-translation.
-Thus, {it} is sufficient to specify the form of ${\bf M}_{ij}$ within {a} unit cell of the lattice.
-If the unit cell contains more than one bond related by point group symmetries like $C_6$ {rotation} and Inversion, {from the $C_6$ rotation} we get:}
+where $i'=T(i)$, $j'=T(j)$ with $T$ generating the lattice-translation.
+Thus, it is sufficient to specify the form of ${\bf M}_{ij}$ within a unit cell of the lattice.
+If the unit cell contains more than one bond related by point group symmetries like $C_6$ rotation and Inversion, from the $C_6$ rotation we get:

-{where $C_6$ was taken as the counter clockwise rotation by $\pi/3$, and $i'=C_6(i)$, $j'=C_6(j)$.
-Similarly, from {the} Inversion, $I$, we have}
+where $C_6$ was taken as the counter clockwise rotation by $\pi/3$, and $i'=C_6(i)$, $j'=C_6(j)$.
+Similarly, from the Inversion $I$, we have